Software Template Patterns for Self-service

 -

-Example: An in-memory database will be created only on the development environment for development purposes.
+Example: An in-memory database will be created only in the development environment for development purposes.

 -